About Danish Ports

 Close contact with the political system

 Danish Ports Association works to ensure the best possible conditions for Danish commercial ports.
 The political work is done in dialog with both the government and the opposition - with politicians, advisors and officials at Christiansborg, in the municipalities and in the EU.
 Danish Ports participates in key councils and committees and is a significant player in the public debate.
-The EU is becoming an increasingly important part of legislation.
+The EU is becoming more and more important in legislation.
 Danish Ports has established a closer dialog with the European Sea Ports Association, ESPO, and we have increased our contact with both the European Parliament and the European Commission.

 Clear and sharp profile